lpego/PICT/README.md

 ``` bash
 ssh pi@192.168.137.71
 ```
-type password `raspberry` when prompted.
+type password `raspberry` when prompted (unless you changed at configuration time).

-you should see a greeting message like this:
+You should see a greeting message like this:
 ![ssh](assets/ssh.png)

 The basic steps to get to this point are the same across platforms, but on smartphone apps the interface might be somewhat different.

-# Recording video
+## Record video
-## crontab scheduling
+### crontab scheduling
 To change when you want to start and stop the recording, you should use `crontab`.

 First, connect via SSH, then type: